 How do I compare margin loans?

-RateCity.com.au is the best website to shop for all margin loans, as well as most other financial products.
-At RateCity.com.au, you can use expert comparative data from Canstar, Australia’s leading financial research and ratings firm.
+RateCity.com.au allows you to shop around for margin loans, as well as most other financial products.
+You can use expert comparative data from Canstar, Australia’s leading financial research and ratings firm.
 Canstar has analysed and evaluated hundreds of financial products to award five stars to only the very best.
 The Canstar star ratings go much further than just looking at interest rates.
-They also take into account important features so you can be confident you are getting the best product.
+They also take into account important features so you can be confident you are getting a great product.